AdityaSinghh7/TakeBridge-S3/MCP_DB_INTEGRATION.md

 - `/api/mcp/auth/status` → re-syncs each provider (best effort) then reports `OAuthManager.is_authorized` per provider.

-Every route calls `request.headers.get("X-User-Id", "singleton")` so in theory different tenants can co-exist once the rest of the stack forwards that header.
+Every route requires an explicit `X-User-Id` header so in theory different tenants can co-exist once the rest of the stack forwards that header.

 ---